dianab03/ZFrac-NN/MIDTERM_PROGRESS_REPORT.md

 ### 2.1 Measuring Fractal Patterns (ZFrac)

-We divide each image into zones and measure how "complex" or "rough" each zone is.
-Think of it like this:
+We divide each image into zones and measure how "complex" or "rough" each zone is:

 - A smooth surface has low complexity (like a wall)
 - A rough surface has high complexity (like tree bark)